Our History and Vision

 The Ultimate Hall of Fame was brought to life in 2004 with the support of the board of the Ultimate Players Association (UPA), now known as USAU.
 From the beginning, the UPA, then USAU, was a hands-off partner that provided logistical support while letting the Hall remain wholly independent.
 This autonomy permits the Hall to develop relationships with organizations around the world that promote the sport’s development—from grassroots programs introducing the values of the self-officiating game to a new generation of diverse players to the professional organizations that strive to popularize the sport.

 For its first 16 years, the Hall was run with no budget by a rotating group of volunteers.
 This changed in late 2019 when the Hall formed a corporation exempt from federal income tax under section 501(c)(3) of Title 26 of the United States Code.
 Beginning in 2020, the Hall was overseen by a board of 13 directors elected by the Hall membership.
 The board is responsible for the process of inducting new players, contributors, and special merit candidates.
-But it has also embarked on several more expansive goals, including to become:
+But it has also embarked on several more expansive aspirational goals, including to become:

 • the foremost repository of memorabilia that captures the history of our sport—for all players in all divisions;